pmacosta/pytest-pmisc/README.rst

 ===========

-The plugin has been developed and tested with Python 2.7, 3.5, 3.6 and 3.7 under Linux (Debian, Ubuntu), Apple maxOS and Microsoft Windows
+The plugin has been developed and tested with Python 2.7, 3.5, 3.6 and 3.7 under Linux (Debian, Ubuntu), Apple macOS and Microsoft Windows

 Installing
 ==========